 - What is the process to become an Elevator Constructor Apprentice?

-Interested individuals must apply through an open recruitment and complete the recruitment process, which consists of an application, an aptitude test, and an interview.
+Interested individuals must apply through an open recruitment and complete the recruitment process, which consists of an application, an aptitude test, tool assessment, and an interview.

 - Why should I go into the elevator trade over other trades?